 - Radius (In Meters): 24

 Buy the Blizzard Zero G 95 now on Amazon

 The Backland Carbon doesn’t skimp on downhill performance like so many others in the superlight category.
 Featuring a Boa Fit System on the lower shell and a single metal buckle on the upper with a modified power strap, this boot has a true 110 flex and was able to handle skis over 100mm underfoot with ease.
 Thanks to a fully heat-customizable liner and shell and a whopping 74 degrees of movement in walk mode, the Backland Carbon feels more like a hiking shoe than a ski boot going uphill.
 Add in crampon-friendly front toe bights and machine-washable liners to fight funky smells, and this boot is the new standard for superlight ski touring and ski mountaineering.

-The Best Backcountry Ski Boots of 2020 will be available online in September.
+Read our reviews of the Best Backcountry Ski Boots of 2020

 Check in out on Amazon: Atomic Backland Carbon Ski Boot